Our Experience Testing Scout

 Installation

-Installation is DIY, which means you save money.
 Scout isn’t quite as simple as Cove to install.
 Most of the sensors are peel-and-stick, so that part wasn’t much of a problem.
 But the system didn’t come preprogrammed, and connecting all of the components to the hub took at least 30 minutes.
 We also ran into an issue with the indoor camera where it wouldn’t turn on until we accidentally twisted the lens a bit.
 Not sure what was going on there, but it cost us a little extra setup time.

 Pricing

 In fact, Scout runs a pretty regular promotion that gives you the basic package for free when you sign up for a year of professional monitoring.
 And at just $20 per month, that year of professional monitoring doesn’t even cost much.
-After the year is up, you can always switch to its self-monitoring plan at $10 per month, which gets you push alerts and the ability to live monitor your cameras.
+Once the year is up, you can always switch to its self-monitoring plan at $10 per month, which gets you push alerts and the ability to live monitor your cameras.